tscanlin/developers.optimizely.com/src/content/integrations/index.md

 To verify that the integration works, select an audience within your platform that you are sure you will be in.
 Trigger the procedure to create a corresponding Optimizely audience.

 Verify that the audience creation has worked by going to `https://app.optimizely.com/projects/{{ project_id }}/audiences`.
 The audience that has been created should show up in the list.
-Your audience should also show up in your dashboard:

 <img src="/assets/img/integrations/audience_saved_audience.png">